17 Surprising Things I Learned in 8 Years of Marriage

 He shut down, sat at his computer quietly, and wouldn’t speak again until the children went to bed.
 Then, he told me he was surprised that I didn’t fight him … and that it made him mad and he felt powerless.

 Though it wasn’t my intent to take away his power, I simply didn’t want to have another major argument in our marriage.
-I was exhausted from the kids and not looking forward to another issue to take control over my emotions.
+I was exhausted from the kids and not looking forward to another issue to eat away at my energy and nerves.

 But, what I did turned out to be the one thing that kept the issue from escalating.
 And, it allowed us to talk through the issue before we went to bed.
 For the first time, it prevented him from running out of the house to blow off steam without resolving our issue.
-Other times, we don’t resolve issues for days … both giving each other the cold shoulder and not speaking.
+At this point in time, it wasn’t unusual for us to leave issues unresolved for days, giving each other the cold shoulder and not speaking.

-And that’s when I realized being married for years has taught me a few things.
+And that’s when I realized being married for a few years has taught me a thing or two.
 I will always learn new relationship skills.
 I have learned more about love and relationships after marriage than I ever could have known before.
 And, I can share that wisdom in hopes of helping others.

-I’ve grown a lot in the 8 years we’ve been blissfully wed.
+I’ve grown a lot in the more than 10 years we’ve been blissfully wed.
 But, what marriage has taught me in 8 years is that sometimes it’s not blissful at all!

 1. I didn’t know anything about real love until I was married